-This paid summer training program provides a small group of rising Williams sophomores and juniors, with priority given to rising sophomores, training in key skills and the opportunity to help build better community service and experiential learning opportunities at Williams.
-The 6-week, 35-hour/week position reports to the CLiA Director and includes on-campus housing.
-The 2020 Program will run remotely, from June 30th-August 7th, and will be adapted to fit the constraints brought about by the COVID-19 pandemic.
+This paid summer training program provides a small group of rising Williams sophomores and juniors, with priority given to rising sophomores, training in key skills, and the opportunity to help build better community service and experiential learning opportunities at Williams.
+The 7 week-long, 35-hour/week position reports to the CLiA Director and includes on-campus housing.
+The 2020 Program ran remotely for 6 weeks and was adapted to fit COVID-19 constraints.
+We are hoping that we will return to an in-person program during the summer of 2021.
+If the college disallows on-campus programming, we will again run a remote version of the program.

 - Working on a group creative project and an individual project with a community organization

 - Assisting in the review and improvement of community outreach programming and partnerships

-- Designing virtual community tours and community service activities for others
+- Designing community tours and community service activities for others

 We look for highly motivated students with a strong work ethic, strong interpersonal skills, and the ability to work independently.
 Familiarity with (or willingness to learn) Microsoft Excel, Google Drive, and WordPress is also desirable.
 The program also provides basic training in videography, web design, and graphic arts.

 Past Community Outreach Fellow teams have created music video public service announcements, training videos, and podcasts.
 Individual projects have included designing flyers and newsletters for local non-profits and helping develop mobile phone apps.